Skip to main content

 Libra mascot cheering

 Created an assistant that works well?
-Share it with your team so everyone can benefit from your configuration.
-Shared assistants appear in the team’s assistant list and can be used by anyone with access.
+Share it with your team, a user group, or specific colleagues so everyone can benefit from your configuration.

 1